-Many of the films playing at the Johnson IMAX Theater are perfect for young movie-goers. with interesting subjects relating to nature, relatively short run times (an hour or less), and the 3D aspect of “being there”.
+Many of the films playing at the Johnson IMAX Theater are perfect for young movie-goers with interesting topics relating to nature, relatively short run times (an hour or less), and the 3D aspect of “being there.”
 See the current schedule here.

 The interactive and experiential learning space at the Natural History Museum is, in a word, awesome.
 Visitors can view up close, and in many cases handle, real artifacts and specimens from the museum’s collections.
 Microscopes let young guests feel like real scientists, and drawers full of everything from animal species to cultural relics are accessible for examination.
 It’s promoted as a space for teens and tweens, but my younger kids have really enjoyed it, too.

 Young children can enjoy fun, interesting activities in Q?rius Jr. – a discovery room.
-They can dress up in costumes from different cultures, examine fossils and minerals up close, do related puzzes, find books, and much more.
-However, the hours are limited,so be sure to check the schedule as you plan a visit there.
+They can dress up in costumes from different cultures, examine fossils and minerals up close, do related puzzles, find books, and much more.
+However, the hours are limited, so be sure to check the schedule as you plan a visit there.